Ethisphere Launches New Report Highlighting the Third-Party Risk Management Practices of the 2020 World’s Most Ethical Companies®

 Volume Two of the Insight Series Highlights How Companies are Expanding Due Diligence and Increasing Monitoring and Assessments of Ethics and Compliance Risks

-NEW YORK, NY – June 3, 2020 – The Ethisphere Institute, a global leader in defining and advancing the standards of ethical business practices, today announced the launch of volume two of its 2020 World’s Most Ethical Companies® Insights Report series.
+NEW YORK, NY – June 3, 2020 – Ethisphere, a global leader in defining and advancing the standards of ethical business practices, today announced the launch of volume two of its 2020 World’s Most Ethical Companies® Insights Report series.

 Through the World’s Most Ethical Companies process, Ethisphere annually recognizes a select group of companies with exceptional programs and practices.
 Grounded in Ethisphere’s proprietary Ethics Quotient®, the World’s Most Ethical Companies assessment process includes more than 200 data points on culture, environmental and social practices, ethics and compliance activities, governance, diversity, and initiatives to support a strong value chain.
 In 2020, 132 honorees were recognized, representing 51 countries and 21 industries.

 “This is the first time we have shared our data highlighting how leading companies are engaging with third parties.
 Given the importance of partners in global value chains–and the risks that they can impose–we expected to see, and the data confirms, that most have robust due diligence and codes of conduct in place,” said Erica Salmon Byrne, Executive Vice President, Data and Services, Ethisphere.
 “We were impressed that honorees are moving beyond the basics and taking additional steps to assess controls and build capabilities that benefit both companies and third parties.”